What is Depression?

 How We Treat Depression

 Here at Camino Recovery, our experts are dedicated to providing individually tailored depression treatment that is personalised to your preferred method of recovery.

 Whether that’s working in groups with others to overcome your depression, or working alone in a one-to-one environment with a professional, our treatment options are open and available to help you and your loved ones make the most of their time here.

 Depression is an umbrella term that is often used to describe a number of different issues in any combination.

-Here at the Camino Recovery Centre, our team of clinical professionals are on hand to help diagnose the issues that lead up to a person’s lack of everyday functioning, negative perceptions and feelings of worthlessness.
+Here at the Camino Recovery, our team of clinical professionals are on hand to help diagnose the issues that lead up to a person’s lack of everyday functioning, negative perceptions and feelings of worthlessness.
 By dismantling the wall brick-by-brick, we guide you on the journey of working through emotional blocks and finding your joy again.